June 16, 2021

 As a result, a low risk approach is to engage the subject by asking them for genuine feedback about their experience with your product or service, both positive and negative.
 Once you’ve gotten them talking, you can easily segue to ask them to contribute a testimonial based on the feedback that they’ve given you or be featured in a video describing their experience.

 Tens of thousands of customers leave their feedback on review sites, like G2 Crowd, Capterra, Yelp.
 TripAdvisor, and many others.
 It may take more legwork and research to identify the actual customer who reviewed your product, but if you can, you should contact them in a similar fashion: thank them for their review and attempt to start a conversation to elicit feedback on their experience.
 4 and 5 star reviews can make excellent prospects for even high-impact testimonials and videos.
+Check our our review templates to get example questions and a process for how to ask for a testimonial.

 Another great source of testimonial candidates is your front line facing employees who interact with customers on a daily basis.
 These folks know who is happy and who isn’t at any given moment and are a great source of intel and introductions.
 Plus, they are also the recipients of emails, texts, and phone calls from a customer thanking them for going the extra mile.
 These communications themselves can be powerful when used in your marketing.
 The customer is effusive because their problem has been solved and feels a sense of obligation to give back.
 Building strong lines of communications with sales and customer success/support can ultimately yield an excellent pipeline of testimonial prospects.